MugishaU/Mugisha_React_Boilerplate/README.md

 ## Run Instructions

-- Click "Use as Template" at the top of this repo
+- Click "Use this template" at the top of this repo
 - Follow repo setup instructions
 - Change App.js intial render as desired
 - Clone contents of fork into desired new repo